nomin709/analysis_for_recipes/index.md

 <iframe src="assets/emp_hypo.html"></iframe>

 The observed absolute difference in means from the dataset is 0.38, represented by a red line on the empirical histogram.
 The line is positioned far to the right of the simulated distribution, indicating a significant deviation.
 The p-value of the observed statistic is 0.0, suggesting it is highly unlikely that the average number of steps for breakfast recipes is the same as for lunch recipes.
 Therefore, we reject the null hypothesis that the average number of steps for breakfast is equal to the average number of steps for lunch.
+However, because the observed difference is only about $0.38$ steps, the practical difference in procedural complexity between the two meal types remains quite small.
 It is important to note that the hypothesis test is based solely on the provided dataset and does not definitively prove that the average number of steps for breakfast is always different from that for lunch.
 The observed difference in average steps could be influenced by the general perception that breakfast is often treated as a simpler meal compared to lunch, which might explain the disparity in the average number of steps.

 ## Framing a Prediction Problem